Table of Contents

 These tests provide information on nutrition problems and help diagnose kidney disease, liver disease, and many other conditions.
 Tests include albumin and total protein.

 Calcium, one of the most important minerals in your body, is a major part of bones and teeth.
 Blood calcium is tested to check for a range of conditions relating to the bones, heart, nerves, kidneys, and teeth.
-It is important to remember that you can still have weak bones (osteoporosis), even if your calcium blood test is normal.
-For more information, see The Well Project's article on Bone Health.
+It is important to remember that you can still have weak bones (osteoporosis), even if your calcium blood test is normal because the test only measures calcium circulating in the blood.
+For more information, see our fact sheet on Bone Health.

 Labs routinely group certain chemistry tests together and call them panels or profiles.
-Some common panels or profiles you may see listed on your lab report are:
+Some common panels you may see listed on your lab report are:

 Since many people living with HIV have no noticeable symptoms of health problems, it is important to get regular lab tests to monitor how you are doing.
 Abnormal blood tests can be a sign of serious health problems and need to be addressed as soon as possible so that you can remain healthy and strong.

-Whether you are taking HIV drugs or not, all the tests listed above are a key part of your medical care.
+Whether or not you are taking HIV drugs, all tests listed above are a key part of your medical care.
 Regular monitoring is an important way to take charge of your health.